Rigor mortis

 Rigor mortis (Note: Although British English uses the spelling rigour, this is not used in rigor mortis because the phrase is in Latin.) (from Latin rigor 'stiffness' and mortis 'of death'), or postmortem rigidity, is the fourth stage of death.
 It is one of the recognizable signs of death, characterized by stiffening of the limbs of the corpse caused by chemical changes in the muscles postmortem (mainly calcium).
 In humans, rigor mortis can occur as soon as four hours after death.
-Contrary to folklore and common belief, rigor mortis is not permanent and begins to pass within hours of onset.
-Typically, it lasts no longer than eight hours at room temperature.